 Moving to Hamburg before they achieved worldwide fame and success, The Beatles worked hard, living in an old cinema with no hot water, no windows, and no heating.
 They played at the Top Ten Club for 92 nights in a row, from 7pm to 4am.
 Back then, The Beatles only had one hour’s worth of material so they used to have to make each song last for 45 minutes just to get through the night!

 I learnt all of this, and much more, on a Beatles Tour with Steffi Hempel.
-Meeting Steffi at Beatles-Platz (where else?) in St. Pauli, we enjoyed a very informative walking tour to some of the main spots that The Beatles frequented, from the clubs that they played at to the cinema that they lived in.
+Meeting Steffi at Beatles-Platz (where else?) in St. Pauli, we enjoyed a very informative walking tour to some of the main spots that The Beatles frequented, from the clubs that they played at to the cinema that they lived in, as well as that famous ‘John Lennon Doorway’ from the Rock & Roll album.
 As I said, I’m not a fan of The Beatles, but Steffi’s tour was super interesting, not only because she was so passionate about The Beatles, but because it was really cool to have them humanised through her stories.
 I always think of The Beatles as this larger than life band that has always had a kind of Godlike status, but walking down the streets of St. Pauli and listening to Steffi, I realised that The Beatles were really just young kids trying to make it big.
 It was also cool to be able to see gigs in some of the venues where The Beatles first performed (check out my post about the Reeperbahn Festival to read about that!).

 One last thing that made the tour lots of fun was the fact that at every stop, Steffi took out her ukulele and played a classic Beatles song, encouraging us to join in if we knew the words.
 Not only is Steffi a great singer but it was a really fun touch, and it was certainly amusing to see the confused expressions on the faces of passersby when our whole group suddenly burst into song!